LonelyMitoc/ethical-shortcut-readme/README.md

 Licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 ## Contributing
-Contriubution inquiries can be sent through the Github or the email in the question section (although, I work full time with family obligations so replies may be slow).
+Contribution inquiries can be sent through the Github or the email in the question section (although, I work full time with family obligations so replies may be slow).
 I am open to all suggestions.

 ## Tests
-Tests were only conducted through primative trial and error with running the program over and over again with different variables and inputs.
+Tests were only conducted through primitive trial and error with running the program over and over again with different variables and inputs.

 ## Credits
 - [MDN Wed Docs](https://developer.mozilla.org/en-US/)